I have a vision of a tighter, firmer, more youthful complexion. Can you make my dream a reality?

 What should I expect from a plasma treatment?

-During the initial consultation and planning, we will discuss any pre-treatment or post-treatment steps you need to take, which are generally minimal.
+During the initial consultation and planning for skin tightening in Franklin TN, we will discuss any pre-treatment or post-treatment steps you need to take, which are generally minimal.
 You may be advised to discontinue certain dietary supplements a couple weeks before treatment and wear a compression garment for a few days after.
 The actual procedure is performed right here in our office.
 Only local anesthesia is needed to ensure a comfortable experience.

 Once you are numbed, tiny incisions are made in hidden locations.
 For facial treatment, they are usually behind each ear and beneath the chin.
 Plasma energy is then applied sub dermally, and the incisions are closed with dissolvable sutures.
 Results are instant, though it may take a couple of weeks for swelling and bruising to subside.
 Most patients are able to resume normal activities within a few days of plasma treatment.